skip to content

 How to count votes?

-Voting is ubiquitous, be it something as important as choosing a country’s head of government, head of a student body, or answering something as trivial as “What movie should we go to?”.
-It arises naturally from the need to aggregate the varying individual preferences into some outcome.
-Yet rarely will you think about the voting system that chooses the outcome, even when the choice of the voting system can drastically change the outcome of the vote.
+Voting is ubiquitous, be it as crucial as choosing a country’s head of government, head of a student body, or answering something as trivial as “What movie should we watch?”.
+It arises naturally from the need to aggregate the varying individual preferences into a singular outcome.
+Yet, rarely will you think about the voting system that chooses this outcome, even when it can drastically change the result of the vote.
 What are the voting systems that I am talking about?
 To explain, let us start with perhaps the most simple and popular ones:

 • Majority Rule: Chose the outcome with the majority (more than half) of votes.